Eder (footballer, born 1987)

-Ederzito António Macedo Lopes (born 22 December 1987), commonly known as Eder (/pt/), is a former professional footballer who played as a forward.
+Ederzito António Macedo Lopes (born 22 December 1987), commonly known as Eder (Note: Sometimes spelt Éder, especially in Portuguese language media, in accordance with Portuguese spelling conventions.
+Eder himself has expressed distaste for this spelling and goes by the version without the diacritic.) (/pt/), is a former professional footballer who played as a forward.

 He signed with Académica in 2008 from the lower leagues, and joined Braga four years later.
 Over seven seasons, he appeared in 143 Primeira Liga matches and scored 38 goals.
 He also played in Wales, France, Russia and Saudi Arabia, notably winning the 2017–18 Premier League with Lokomotiv Moscow.

 Eder was born in Guinea-Bissau.
 A Portugal international since 2012, he represented the country at the 2014 World Cup and Euro 2016, winning the latter and also scoring the sole goal in the final.

 Club career

 Early years

 Born in Bissau, Guinea-Bissau, Eder moved to Portugal as a child, and started playing football with Associação Desportiva e Cultural da Adémia in the Coimbra District at the age of 11.
 He made his senior debut with Oliveira do Hospital and G.D.
 Tourizense, the latter in the third division and the farm team of Académica de Coimbra.